nemixu/Milestone4/README.md

 I was having issues with the logout functionality that was built into the allauth package. on my user profile I had setup a sign out and are you sure you wish to sign out page on the profile, but when you click the url for signout on allauth it brings you to a provision page to ask if you wish to sign out which I did not want.
 The solution to this problem after reading the allauth documentation was simple, in settings.py in the project directory I added ```ACCOUNT_LOGOUT_ON_GET = True```, this has got one downfall tho which I am fully aware and does not effect this project direction.
 When you use the navicons to logout, it instantly logs you out now instead of having the provisonal page.
 This is something I can handle with a popup modal for logout if necessary.

 I had issues when I split my css files into seperate components.
 I was getting errors in console when deployed to heroku that the MIME type was text type.
 To resolve this I attempted to add a ```type="css"``` but this did not resolve the issue and after discussing with a mentor, the best solution was to introduce the css into the base.css file.

+issues with bootstrap dropdown menu text blurry when using transform - only fix i could find was forcing dropdown class to transform unset and re-positioning the profile dropdown to match how it was with transition.

 ## [Deployment](#Contents):